Website Launch Checklist: Key Highlights

 Your KPIs will determine how you measure your website’s success.

-Whether conversions and sales or increased awareness and brand recognition, discover the metrics that allow you to define your project performance and assess potential risks.
+Whether conversions and sales or increased awareness and brand recognition, you should keep track of the metrics that allow you to define your project performance and assess potential risks.

 Project Management

-Your project needs to be properly managed from the get-go.
-Make sure that’s the case by taking the steps below:
+Your project needs to be properly managed from the get-go by taking the steps below:

 6. Define Tasks, Owners & Due Dates